CIGIHub/greyjay/README.md

 prepended to the default template path for a given page.

 By default, a Page's template name is "app_name/model_name.html".
-With the theme we will look in "theme.folder/app_name/model_name.html" first.
+With the themse we will look in "theme.folder/app_name/model_name.html" first.

 If theme template hasn't been created, the system will pass through and use the default template.